 Yes, childhood anxiety comes in many forms.
-Common types of anxiety include:
+Common types of anxiety in children include:

 Generalized anxiety disorder (GAD)